Edwyn Collins: Post-cerebral haemorrhage

 We did each song in a day ... and a day consists of about four hours.
 So there's a real expediency about how it's recorded.
 The whole attitude of the album is just doing that.
 Not indulging anyone.
 Not having any band sitting round for days and days.
 "Have you got a guitar part yet?
 No?
 Just do it.
 You've got a coupla hours."
 They [Collins's collaborators] all looked quite petrified but they did it.

 In 2009, during the making of Losing Sleep, Lewsley observed Collins gradually regain his musical proficiency—Lewsley explained: "The studio is more of an instrument again for Edwyn."
 The cover art for the album features a collection of bird drawings that Collins started working on in 2005.

 On 30 September 2010, Collins and his band broadcast three live songs from the Royal Beacon Hotel in Exmouth for BBC Radio 2's "Radcliffe and Maconie Show".
 (Stuart Maconie is a former music journalist and his first NME article was a review of Collins's 1987 gig at the Manchester International.)

-On 30 July 2011, Collins performed at the Indietracks festival that was held at the Midland Railway, Butterley, UK.
+On 30 July 2011, Collins performed at the Indietracks festival that was held at the Midland Railway, Butterley.
 During the 2012 Kendal Calling event Collins sang "A Girl Like You", with Roddy Frame on guitar and Tim Burgess on backing vocals.

 Collins's eighth solo album, Understated, was released in March 2013 on his own AED Records label and was critically well received, with God Is in the TV stating:

 Understated is more than just another step to recovery, it is indeed a fine record in its own right, and utterly life-affirming.
 It's also perhaps the ultimate testament to the healing power of music.
 He lost the ability to read, write, and lost movement in half of his body, but what he didn't lose was his gift for coming up with an ear-catching tune, as is proved here.
 It will make you smile, it may even make you cry, and it's an album that reminds you how good it is to be alive.

 A documentary film about Collins entitled The Possibilities Are Endless, directed by James Hall and Edward Lovelace, was released in November 2014.